National Petroleum Reserve Alaska photos

 Location in Alaska

-The National Petroleum Reserve Alaska (or NPR-A) is a monstrous 23 million acre region located north of the Brooks Range, largely on what is called Alaska’s Arctic North Slope.
-It was originally set aside by President Harding as an emergency oil supply for the US Navy.
+The National Petroleum Reserve Alaska (or NPR-A) is a monstrous 23 million-acre region located north of the Brooks Range, mainly on Alaska’s Arctic North Slope.
+It was initially set aside by President Harding as an emergency oil supply for the US Navy.

-The average person knows little about the region, and it is huge.
+The average person knows little about the region, and it is enormous.
 It is a land rich in wildlife and serves as a critical habitat for the Western Arctic Caribou Herd, which fluctuates in population between 200-400 thousand animals.
-All of the National Petroleum Reserve Alaska photos are available for purchase as stock photography, or as fine art prints to display in your home or office.
+All the National Petroleum Reserve Alaska photos are available for purchase as stock photography or fine art prints to display in your home or office.